JoshMock/hourlyimage/README.md

  * "Today" view.
  * Separate user templating from Flask project folder.
  * Complete templating in standards-compliant HTML5.
- * Ability to create static content pages (about, contact, etc.)
  * Make sure Flask routing lets user create directories and files of their own somewhere that they can link to.
  * Daily RSS feed doesn't publish current day until it's over (keeping timezone and offset in mind)